-- 6.2.1 The Contractor must include the following measures in the full CoCP its application for a section 61 consent: - Arrangements for communicating construction details, and likely noisy activities, with local communities and residents, including points of contact and initiatives that could include one or more of leaflet drops, posters, public meetings, exhibitions and guided site visits. - Detailed methodologies for each construction activity (to the extent that they are relevant to the control of noise); - Detailed timescales for each phase of construction (to the extent that they are relevant to the control of noise); - Identification of the construction activities likely to generate the highest levels of noise, based on working areas; - Prediction of noise levels from these activities following methods given in BS 5228-1; - Identification, in consultation with WDC, of appropriate hours of working and construction noise limits; - Proposed working hours, where they may differ from the core hours that have already been assessed - see paragraph 2.32.3); - An assessment of predicted impacts against the agreed construction noise limits; - Identification of appropriate noise mitigation measures; and - Noise monitoring and reporting procedures.
+- 6.2.1 The Contractor must include the following measures in its application for a section 61 consent: - Arrangements for communicating construction details, and likely noisy activities, with local communities and residents, including points of contact and initiatives that could include one or more of leaflet drops, posters, public meetings, exhibitions and guided site visits. - Detailed methodologies for each construction activity (to the extent that they are relevant to the control of noise); - Detailed timescales for each phase of construction (to the extent that they are relevant to the control of noise); - Identification of the construction activities likely to generate the highest levels of noise, based on working areas; - Prediction of noise levels from these activities following methods given in BS 5228-1; - Proposed working hours, where they may differ from the core hours that have already been assessed see paragraph 2.3); - An assessment of predicted impacts; - Identification of appropriate noise mitigation measures; and - · Noise monitoring and reporting procedures. - 6.2.2 Appropriate noise mitigation measures will include the implementation of Best Practicable Means (BPM).
+Typical practices defined as BPM that could be implemented during construction that will be fully detailed as appropriate and/or relevant in an application for a section 61 consent include: - Provision of contact details for a site representative so that noise and vibration complaints arising from construction works are dealt with pro-actively and that subsequent resolutions are communicated to the complainant;